MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id.md

 #### Configure your application to receive all the groups the signed-in user is assigned to, including nested groups

 1. In the app's registration screen, select **Token Configuration** on the navigation pane to open the page where you can configure the claims provided tokens issued to your application.
-1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
+1. Select **Add groups claim** to open the **Edit Groups Claim** screen.
 1. Select **Security groups** OR the **All groups (includes distribution lists but not groups assigned to the application)** option.
 Choosing both options negates the effect of the **Security Groups** option.
 1. Under the **ID** section, select **Group ID**.
 This selection causes Microsoft Entra ID to send the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the **groups** claim of the [ID token](/entra/identity-platform/id-tokens) that your app receives after signing-in a user.

-#### Configure your application to receive the groups claim values from a filtered set of groups a user may be assigned to
+#### Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to

-##### Prerequisites, benefits and limitations of using this option
+##### Requirements, benefits, and limitations of using this option

-1. This option is useful when your application is interested in a selected set of groups that a signing-in user may be assigned to and not every security group this user is assigned to in the tenant.
+1. This option is useful when your application is interested in a selected set of groups that a signing-in user might be assigned to and not every security group this user is assigned to in the tenant.
 This option also saves your application from running into the [overage](#the-groups-overage-claim) issue.
 1. This feature isn't available in the [Microsoft Entra ID Free edition](https://www.microsoft.com/security/business/microsoft-entra-pricing).
 1. **Nested group assignments** aren't available when this option is utilized.

 ##### Steps to enable this option in your app

 1. In the app's registration screen, select **Token Configuration** on the navigation pane to open the page where you can configure the claims provided tokens issued to your application.
-1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
+1. Select **Add groups claim** to open the **Edit Groups Claim** screen.
 1. Select **Groups assigned to the application**.

    Choosing additional options - such as **Security Groups** or **All groups (includes distribution lists but not groups assigned to the application)** - negates the benefits your app derives from choosing to use this option.